Dragon-odonates/dragonenv/README.md

 ## Usage

-The analysis can be done at difference scales (5, 10 or 50km are supported).
-There are 4 sequential steps:
+The analysis can be done at difference scales (1, 2, 5, 10, or 50 km are supported).
+There are 5 sequential steps:

 1. simplify the grid from [EEA Reference grid](https://ec.europa.eu/eurostat/web/gisco/geodata/grids)
 2. extract landcover information from Corine Land Cover
 3. extract bioclimatic variables from CHELSA dataset
+4. get yearly mean temperature
-4. format environmental data
+5. format environmental data

 ```r
 source("make.R")